 Duckweed can quickly take over the surface of the pond, decreasing oxygen levels necessary for fish and desirable aquatic plants to live there.
-Visiting Canadian geese, agricultural and animal lot runoff, lawn fertilizer and septic tanks that do not work properly contribute to high nutrient levels.
-Ponds that are naturally in motion by wind or moving water have fewer problems and need less duckweed control.
+Visiting Canadian geese, agricultural and animal lot runoff, lawn fertilizer and septic tanks that

 How to Kill Duckweed

 The most effective and safest way of controlling duckweed is prevention.
-Natural ways of controlling duckweed can eliminate the need for chemical treatments which may be required once the duckweed infestation has progressed.
+Natural ways of controlling duckweed can eliminate the need for chemical treatments, which may be required once the duckweed infestation has progressed.

 Nutrient reduction in ponds aid in controlling duckweed, as does bubble aeration.
 Nutrient reduction deprives duckweed of what it must have to grow and spread and decreases the need for chemical duckweed killer.